hatieku-boateng/multidatabse_connection_with_vision/README.md

 Use the "Curated reference folder" input to point to your `id_cards/curated` directory if needed.

 ## Notes
-- The repo has been cleaned of environment checks and auxiliary SQL demo code.
+- requirements.txt references requirements.lock.txt to reproduce your current environment on Streamlit Cloud.
-- No automatic package installation occurs in the UI; manage dependencies via pip.
+- If you change your local environment, regenerate the lock: `pip freeze > requirements.lock.txt`.